 The recent focus on immigration by the government has made private facilities like the Laredo Detention Center a hotspot for housing noncitizens.
 The recently enacted Texas Senate Bill 4 has made it easier for Immigration and Customs Enforcement (ICE) officers to work with local law enforcement in an attempt to capture as many noncitizens as possible.

 Many noncitizens who go through the immigration process do it without the advice from an attorney.
-If you contact the The Gonzalez Law Group, PLLC they will make sure you know exactly what is going on and what all of your legal options are.
+If you contact The Gonzalez Law Group, we will make sure you know exactly what is going on and what all of your legal options are.
 Marco Gonzalez and his team of immigration attorneys can determine the most effective legal strategies to help you or your loved one avoid removal.

 Laredo Detention Center Information Center